MaxCoop/eye_test/README.md

 Neopixels used in this project have the datasheet from here - https://cdn-shop.adafruit.com/datasheets/WS2812.pdf

-Intensity measurement for blue light = 200-400 mCD (milliCandela) a
+Intensity measurement for blue light = 200-400 mCD (milliCandela) according to the Neopixel datasheet

 # Scripts